Deep and Medium Boxes

 Disadvantages Of Using All Medium Boxes

-• More pieces of equipment to buy when starting
+• More pieces of equipment to buy when starting.

-• More frames to handle during brood inspections
+• More frames to handle during brood inspections.

-• More frames and boxes to assemble and paint
+• More frames and boxes to assemble and paint.

-• Increased spaces for wax moths and small hive beetles to hide
+• Increased spaces for wax moths and small hive beetles to hide.

 Using A Combination Of Deep And Medium Boxes

 By far, the most common hives used by beekeepers are a combination of deep and medium boxes.
-Deep boxes are typically called brood boxes, and medium boxes are called honey supers.
-We like to call them deep or medium boxes because the bees can use any size box for any reason.
+Deep boxes are typically called brood boxes, and medium boxes are called honey supers

-When using both deep and medium boxes, we are talking about the bottom of the hive where the queen raises her young bees, the brood nest.
 Take a look at our beekeeping kits here to see what it looks like.
-The options for Langstroth Hives, which is what most beekeepers use, are 2 deep boxes3 medium boxes (mentioned earlier), or a deep and medium box, which is what we are talking about now.
+The options for Langstroth Hives, which is what most beekeepers use, are 2 deep boxes , 3 medium boxes (mentioned earlier), or a deep and medium box , which is what we are talking about now.

 The deep and medium combination is the most popular option because it affords the queen enough room to lay eggs but is not as difficult to move as the 2 deep box option.

-Advantages Of Using Deep And Medium Boxes
+Deep and Medium Boxes

-Advantages Of Using Deep And Medium Boxes
+Advantages Of Using Deep Hive Body And Medium Boxes

-• Easier to find compatible nucleus hives when starting a hive
+• Easier to find compatible nucleus hives when starting a hive.

-• Many experienced beekeepers are familiar with the equipment
+• Many experienced beekeepers are familiar with the equipment.

-• Less equipment to buy, cheaper in beginning
+• Less equipment to buy, cheaper in beginning.

-• Queen can lay eggs more efficiently on deep frames
+• Queen can lay eggs more efficiently on deep frames.

-• Less equipment to examine during hive inspections
+• Less equipment to examine during hive inspections.

 Disadvantages Of A Combination Of Deep And Medium Boxes